jekyllstein/Reinforcement-Learning-Sutton-Barto-Exercise-Solutions/Chapter_1.md

 reinforcement learning algorithm described above played against itself, with both sides learning.
 What do you think would happen in this case?
 Would it learn a di↵erent policy for selecting moves?
+> With self play learning updates could occur after every move rather than just the moves you make, so learning should occur faster just from the more frequent updates.
+Also the behavior of the opponent now is completely known to the player, so the value function could be used to actually calculate the outcome of any position if both players follow the same policy.
+Even if this process isn't performed the learning should still converge over time to value functions that accurately reflect the consistent shared behavior of the player.
+I think the player would learn how to play optimally against someone who plays perfectly, but the policy may fail against opponents that do imperfect play.
+Since the agent will eventually only see the same behavior with minimal exploration it will not learn accurate value functions for opponents with erratic or bad playing behavior because that part of the action space was never explored.
+Even if the player performs an exploratory move it is even less likely that it would also be met with a second exploratory move in response that could better mimic unseen behavior from a novel opponent.

 *Exercise 1.2: Symmetries* Many tic-tac-toe positions appear di↵erent but are really the same because of symmetries.
 How might we amend the learning process described